Great Customer Service

 4. Treat people with courtesy and respect.

-Every contact with a customer — by email, phone, and letter, casual contact or face-to-face meeting — leaves an impression.
+Every contact with a customer — email, phone, letter, or face-to-face meeting, leaves an impression.
 The impression is often stronger than the service being offered.
-If you can “manage the impression”, you can affect the customer’s behavior!
-Always focus on how to fix any issue that “went wrong” Most customers will do business with you again if you resolve a complaint in their favor.
+Manage the impression,” you can affect the customer’s behavior!
+Most customers come back if you resolve a complaint.
 They often become your advocate!
+If you give them immediate resolution, you’ll win their repeat business.
+Research shows that 95 percent of dissatisfied customers will do business again if their complaint is resolved on the spot.

 5. Always provide what you promise.